Back to: SQL Server Tutorial For Beginners and Professionals

 INTERSECT Operator:

-The INTERSECT operator retrieves the common unique rows from both the left and the right query.
+The INTERSECT operator retrieves the common unique rows from the left and right queries.
 Notice the duplicates are removed.

 SELECT ID, Name, Gender, Department FROM TableA